brandonvansylalom/AWS-HomeLab-Project-S3/README.md

 <h1>AWS Project - Hosting a static website using S3 on Route 53</h1>

 <h2>Description</h2>
 This is an entry-level/beginner project to introduce familiarity with AWS, starting with S3.
+This project is something introductory within getting hands-on within the AWS architectures and services but still an important and foundational area to know.
 I'll be setting up a website using Amazon S3 and connecting it to a custom domain via Amazon Route 53.

 <h2>Lab walk-through/details:</h2>